ShwetaTeli07/IPL_Team_Strategy/README.md

 File	Description

-SQL_IPL Analysis.docx	SQL queries & answers (objective and subjective)
+SQL_IPL Analysis.docx -	SQL queries & answers (objective and subjective)

-SQL_IPL Analysis.pptx	Presentation with schema, insights, visuals, and recommendations
+SQL_IPL Analysis.pptx	- Presentation with schema, insights, visuals, and recommendations

-SQL_Query.sql	SQL script file with all queries used in the analysis
+SQL_IPL Analysis.zip - SQL script file with all queries used in the analysis

 🎯 Purpose